electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-6. Go to the "dev" directory.
+6. Go to the `dev` directory.

-7. Delete all unnecessary builds of your IMP application code, *flagged* builds will not be deleted.
+7. Delete all unnecessary builds of your application firmare (*flagged* builds will not be deleted).

 ```
 > impt dg builds --remove